jpierel14/photpipe_docs/docs/source/install.rst

 Astroconda
 ==========

 We recommend using `astroconda to install <http://astroconda.readthedocs.io/en/latest/installation.html>`_ an appropriate environment.
+If you are installing photpipe on Mac, then an Anaconda (or miniconda) installation is *required*.

 - If you use the WCSNONLIN stage (nonlinear WCS), you need to install the `Legacy Software Stack with Iraf <https://astroconda.readthedocs.io/en/latest/installation.html#iraf-install>`_ and python 2.7
-- Otherwise twe use either the `standard astroconda installation <https://astroconda.readthedocs.io/en/latest/installation.html#standard-install>`_ with the latest python 3.X, or the `STScI pipeline software stack <https://astroconda.readthedocs.io/en/latest/installation.html#pipeline-install-jump>`_
+- Otherwise we use either the `standard astroconda installation <https://astroconda.readthedocs.io/en/latest/installation.html#standard-install>`_ with the latest python 3.X, or the `STScI pipeline software stack <https://astroconda.readthedocs.io/en/latest/installation.html#pipeline-install-jump>`_
 - Make sure astropy and matplotlib are available

 Photpipe